Take tolbutamide tablets with food.

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about tolbutamide and a full list of side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about tolbutamide, and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- If you forget to take a dose, take it as soon as you remember.
-However, if when you remember it is nearly time for your next dose, then leave out the forgotten dose.
-Do not take two doses together to make up for a missed dose.
+- If you forget to take a dose, take it at the next mealtime.
+Try to take the correct number of tablets each day, but do not take two doses together to make up for a missed dose.